KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/07-divine-child-chosen-one.md

 ---

-### Note on Krishna and Structural Conflation
+### Note on Krishna, Conflation, and Cross-Band Resonance

-**Zenetist Clarification:** Krishna's mythic presentation compresses more than one structural function under a single name.
+**Zenetist Clarification:** Krishna's mythic presentation compresses more than one structural function under a single name without distinguishing native placement from resonant operation.
-His origin in this decode belongs to **L₅ (EOB: Theon)** as the Divine Preserver entering embodiment as centropic seed.
+His primary native placement in this decode is **L₅ (EOB: Theon)** as the Divine Preserver entering embodiment as centropic seed.
-His operative guiding function in later narrative, however, maps to **L₃ (DS / DM: Archeus / Noeüs)** as lawful counsel, discernment, and soul-guidance.
+His guiding function, however, genuinely resonates at **L₃ (DS / DM: Archeus / Noeüs)** through lawful counsel, discernment, and soul-guidance.
-The same name therefore spans more than one structural station through cultural conflation of origin-function and operative manifestation.
+The conflation here is therefore not an erroneous connection, but an undifferentiated one: the myth collapses origin-function and operative manifestation into a single portrait, without distinguishing native layer from cross-band resonance.

 ---